 Lending Associates makes navigating the loan process a snap.

 Lending Associates specializes in yacht, RV and aircraft financing.
-We work with a large network of quality lenders in the marine and RV industries to ensure the most competitive boat loan rates and RV loan rates.
+We work with a large network of quality lenders in the marine, RV, and aircraft industries to ensure the most competitive boat loan rates and RV loan rates.
 We can also assist you with refinancing your existing loan.

 Contact us today and our loan specialists will work with you to design a financing program to best meet your needs.
 With years of experience, our team of experts are available to answer your questions throughout the process.
 We match the best lender to your specific financing needs without shopping your credit.
 Privacy and confidentiality is our number one priority.

 - Basic information gathering about your potential transaction

 - We help you organize the required financial information for the banks

 - Our staff will internally review and compare with our extensive lender pool guidelines

 - Establish bank book value and select the optimal lender to fit your requirements